mdrakiburrahman/sql-miaa-migrations/README.md

 BACKUP CERTIFICATE server_ag_cert to file = N'C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\MSSQL\Backup\MAPLE-SQL-2019.cer';

 ```
-> Copy the file into this container using some creative method
+> Copy the file into this VS Code devcontainer using some creative method

 We see: